librenms/librenms/doc/General/Welcome-to-Observium-users.md

 LibreNMS was forked from [the last GPL-licensed version of Observium][3].

-Thanks to one of our users Dan Brown who has written a migration script to be able move your Observium install over to LibreNMS [Dan Brown][10].
-This also takes care of moving from one cpu architect to another.
+Thanks to one of our users, Dan Brown, who has written a [migration script][10], you can easily move your Observium install over to LibreNMS.
+This also takes care of moving from one CPU architecture to another.
 Give it a try :)

 How LibreNMS will be different from Observium: